encore428/BECapstone/README.md

-# Capstone Project
+# Backend Development - Capstone Project

-In an email from qinjiang03@gmail.com dated Aug 24, 2021, the attachment <a href="./Capstone Project.pdf">Capstone Project.pdf</a>
-sets out the framework for the Homework and Project as below:
+The document <a href="./Capstone Project.pdf">Capstone Project.pdf</a> sets out the framework for the Homework and Project as below:

 <ul>
 <li>Project Consultation: Tue, 28 Sep, 0900 - 1300 hr</li>